 All stool forms can occur with celiac disease.
 However, the most common types are types 6 and 7 in the Bristol stool scale.

 However, not every loose stool or diarrhea is considered a celiac disease.
-In addition, the presence of other symptoms and risk factors of celiac disease increases the odds of loose stool being a sign of the disease.
+In addition, other symptoms and risk factors of celiac disease increase the odds of loose stool being a sign of the disease.

 Chronic diarrhea and loose stools are signs of more common diseases such as lactose intolerance and irritable bowel syndrome.

 If you have celiac disease, you’ll have difficulty digesting fats.
 This is because the unabsorbed fat accumulates in your digestive system.

 Excess fat is the cause of diarrhea or loose stool due to the production of excess fatty acids inside the colon (which causes osmotic diarrhea).